thomasloven/homeassistant-2020-presentation/readme.md

 ```

 ## More
 SlackerLabs on Youtube has a video titled [Build Smarter Automations in Home Assistant Using Scripts](https://www.youtube.com/watch?v=RIGQy8ZmEf4).
-I found it after submiting my talk idea to the conference, but it was actually published five days before.
+I found it after submitting my talk idea to the conference, but it was actually published five days before.
 It describes another way to simplify automations and reuse code.
 Take a look!
 Our two methods could definitely be combined for added benefit.